Skip to main content

 The payment and reporting clause sets out the frequency of royalty payments, the deadline for payment, and the obligation to provide a royalty statement with each payment.
 Statements should include sufficient detail to allow the Rights Holder to verify the calculation independently.

-The minimum royalty clause (where included) sets a floor on payments, ensuring the Rights Holder receives a minimum income regardless of actual exploitation levels.
+The minimum royalty clause (where included) sets a floor on payments, confirming the Rights Holder receives a minimum income regardless of actual exploitation levels.
 This is particularly important in exclusive agreements, where the Licensee's failure to exploit the IP actively could otherwise leave the Rights Holder without income.

 The advance payment clause (where included) provides for an upfront recoupable payment against future royalties.
 This gives the Rights Holder immediate income while allowing the Licensee to offset the advance against Royalties before further payments are made.